 A very quick guide…

 - Do not enter a field without permission from the farmer.
 Some farmers allow visitors, some do not.
 Those that do tend to place an honesty box either at the entrance to the field, or in the circle itself.
 Please contribute, the customary donation is £3.00 – £5.00 per person (more is always welcome).
-This helps build and maintain understanding between the crop circle world and the farming community, by helping the farmer recovers his costs for damaged crop.
+This helps build and maintain understanding between the crop circle world and the farming community, by helping the farmer recover his costs for damaged crop.
 If you are asked to leave a formation by a member of the farming staff do so, quickly and politely.

 - Never, ever, smoke cigarettes (or anything else!) in a crop field.
 They constitute a very dangerous fire hazard.